simranz/100-Days/README.md

 ### Day1
 Starting small.
 A js snippet which takes in a phrase and writes it one by one on each key press as you type in the textarea.
 ### Day2
-A simple tic tac toe game with Vanilla JS
+A simple tic tac toe game with Vanilla JS.
+### Day3
+Todo list with vanilla JS, not very optimized as the whole list is rendered every time there is a change.
+It uses localStorage.

 ## Plan for the next day:
-Todo list using Vanilla JS and store in localStorage
+This one's a challange.
+Analog clock using vanilla JS